-Our 2003 Plan has been the primary equity plan we use to grant equity awards.
-We also maintain a 2005 Equity Incentive Assumption Plan (the "Assumption Plan").
-All existing share reserves under our Assumption Plan were retired in 2015, but the plan remains outstanding to govern the awards issued and outstanding thereunder.
-Additional information regarding our Assumption Plan can be found in "Equity Compensation Plan Information" above.
+Our 2019 Plan is the primary equity plan we use to grant equity awards.
+We also have awards outstanding under the 2003 Equity Incentive Plan (the "2003 Plan"), which the 2019 Plan replaced, and the 2005 Equity Incentive Assumption Plan (the "Assumption Plan").
+The then remaining share reserves under the 2003 Plan and the Assumption Plan have been retired, but the plans remain outstanding to govern the awards issued and outstanding thereunder.
+Additional information regarding the 2003 Plan and the Assumption Plan can be found in "Equity Compensation Plan Information" above.

-As of January 25, 2019, under our two equity incentive plans described above and equity plans and other grants assumed as the result of acquisitions, we had an aggregate of 262,848 outstanding stock options, with a weighted average exercise price of \$68.28 and a weighted average remaining term of 5.81 years, as well as 11,649,596 shares issuable upon vesting of outstanding RSUs and performance shares at max.
-The burn rate and overhang figures included above take into account equity awards granted and available for grant under both the Assumption Plan and the 2003 Plan.
+As of January 27, 2021, we had, under our 2019 Plan, the 2003 Plan, the Assumption Plan and other equity plans and grants assumed as the result of acquisitions, an aggregate of 57,331 shares subject to outstanding stock options, with a weighted average exercise price of \$61.99 and a weighted average remaining term of 4.27 years, as well as 9,048,063 shares issuable upon vesting of outstanding RSUs and performance shares (at maximum payout with respect to performance shares).
+The burn rate and overhang figures discussed above take into account equity awards granted under the 2019 Plan, the 2003 Plan and the Assumption Plan and the shares remaining available for grant under the 2019 Plan.